horzadome/snapmaker-u1-timelapse-recovery/README.md

 # Snapmaker U1 Timelapse Recovery Tool

-A command-line utility to recover corrupted timelapse videos from the Snapmaker U1 3D printer.
+A command-line utility to partially recover corrupted timelapse videos from the Snapmaker U1 3D printer.

 ## What It Does

 In case of power outage, resource depletion or just weird timeouts, Snapmaker U1 3D printer sometimes produces unfinished timelapse videos.
 These videos still contain some of the footage but are unplayable because their files are corrupted.
-This tool extracts the raw H.264 video data from broken files and remuxes them into playable MP4 videos.
+This tool partially recovers what is possible from such broken timelapse videos and makes them playable again.

 ## Installation

+### On Your Computer

+#### Requirements

+- Python 3.7+
+- FFmpeg - Must be installed and accessible in your PATH

+Clone this repository or just download the `fix_timelapse.py` script.

 ### On Snapmaker U1 Printer